Gunfight at the O.K. Corral: Earp and Behan attracted to Josephine Marcus

 Wyatt Earp and Cochise County sheriff Johnny Behan were interested in the same sheriff's position and also might have shared an interest in the same woman, Josephine Marcus, known as Sadie.
-Citizens of Tombstone believed that Behan and Sadie were married, but Behan was a known womanizer and had sex with prostitutes and other women.
+Citizens of Tombstone believed that Behan and Sadie were married, but Behan was a known womanizer and had relations with prostitutes and other women.
 In early 1881, Sadie ended the relationship after she came home and found Behan in bed with the wife of a friend and kicked him out, although she used the Behan surname through the end of that summer.
 She rented her home sometime before April 1881 to Dr. George Goodfellow.

 Wyatt Earp lived with Mattie Blaylock, who was listed as his wife in the 1880 census.
 She had a growing addiction to the opiate laudanum, which was readily available at the time.
 Earp remained with Blaylock until he left Tombstone in April 1882.
 There are no contemporary Tombstone records that indicate a relationship between Sadie and Earp, but Earp certainly knew her, because both Behan and Earp had offices above the Crystal Palace Saloon.

 Sadie, traveling as either Mrs. J. C. Earp or Mrs. Wyatt Earp, left for Los Angeles on March 25, 1882, and then returned to her family in San Francisco.
 In July 1882, Wyatt left Colorado and went to San Francisco, where he sought out Sadie and his brother Virgil, who was seeking treatment for his arm.
 In February or March 1883, Sadie and Earp left San Francisco for Gunnison, where Earp ran a Faro bank until he received a request in April for assistance from Luke Short in Dodge City.
 Sadie was his common-law wife for the next 46 years.